gerritjvv/pjson/README.md

 ## Who should use this library

 *   If any of the tradeoffs are not a stopper for your project
-*   You have some knowledge (or control) of the content you parse.
 *   You need speed at all cost.
 *   You spend more than 30-50% of your application time on json parsing, and need to scale more.